gist-rs/book/src/rust/r3/lifetimes.md

 // We need👇 <'a> here.
 struct Me<'a> {
     name: &'a str, // Because of this 'a.
+    // Mean 👆 this str name is have a good life in this { } scope.
 }

-// So this will need <'a> here too! 🤷 impl<'a> Me<'a> {
+// So 👇 we will need <'a> here too when we impl! 🤷 impl<'a> Me<'a> {
+    // Due to👆 this.
     fn say_my_name(&self) -> &str {
         self.name
     }
 }

-// But this don't
+// But this don't.
 struct You {
-    name: String, // Because of no 'a here.
+    name: String, // Because of no 'a here, why?
+    // Because 👆 String, Vec, Box allocated on heap.
+Thanks heap!
 }

 // So this no need <'a>.